Swaylend/swaylend-monorepo/README.md

 Swaylend is live at [https://swaylend.com](https://swaylend.com).

-> ⚠️ Warning: Please note that Swaylend is in the alpha testing phase, and contracts may change in the future, leading to potential loss of supply/borrow amounts.

 # Project Structure

 At the first level, the monorepo is divided into `contracts` , `apps` , `scripts` , and `libs` .